We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 How long does it take to receive echocardiography results?

-Following your echocardiogram, it takes 20-30 minutes for your New York Specialty Clinics provider to measure and interpret the images.
+Following your echocardiogram, it takes 20-30 minutes for your New York Medical Vascular Care provider to measure and interpret the images.
 If your provider detects any abnormalities or areas of concern, they can refer you to a cardiologist.
 Your provider might also recommend undergoing several other diagnostic tests.

-To learn more about echocardiography, schedule an appointment at New York Specialty Clinics.
+Schedule an appointment at New York Medical Vascular Care to learn more about echocardiography.
 Call the nearest office or book online today.